kaiwhata/Cactus-flower/README.md

 # Cactus-flower
-Code for web enable plant watering system
+Code for web enabled, automatic plant watering system

 This code was developed by Team Cactus Flowers from the Summer of Tech Wellington Hardware Hackathon on Saturday 15th August 2015.
 Team members were: Divya, Michael, Bonnie and Shaetrun with some mentorship by Elf.